JKamith/QR-Generator/README.md

-# 2.4 QR Code Project
+# QR Generator:
+Takes a URL from the user and generates the corresponding QR in the qr image file.